Girgensons’ late goal lifts Sabres over Sharks 4-3

 Sorensen’s goal was the third between the two teams in the span of just over two minutes.

-It followed Tomas Hertl’s third goal of the season for San Jose, and Jeff Skinner’s fifth for Buffalo.
+It followed Tomas Hertl’s third goal of the season for San Jose, and Skinner’s fifth for Buffalo.

+“I think (Sorensen’s) goal could’ve deflated us and it didn’t,” Krueger said.
+“I’m really, really happy with the reaction of the group on the bench and the energy that was there.
+Nothing but a thought about trying to win the game.”

 Casey Mittelstadt scored late in the second period to put Buffalo ahead 2-1.
 The center redirected Henri Jokiharju’s shot from just inside the blue line for his fourth goal and third in two games.